AjejeBrazorfEU/signal-plugin/README.md

 # signal-plugin

-Simple plugin to get the signal (LTE,WiFi) signal strength
+Simple plugin to get the signal (LTE,WiFi,Acoustic) signal strength.

+## Disclaimer

+The plugin only works for Android and has not been completely tested, use it carefully!!

 ## Install